data-intelligence-for-health-lab/Lpheada-Labelled-Public-HEAlth-DAtaset/README.md

 ## Citation

-The manuscript that presents this dataset is under review at Scientific Data Nature.
+The manuscript that presents this dataset is under review at Nature Scientific Data.
 Please cite our paper if you use this dataset in your project.

 ```
 @article {PASSDS,